gulpjs/gulp/docs/getting-started/5-working-with-files.md

 `src()` can operate in three modes: buffering, streaming, and empty.
 These are configured with the `buffer` and `read` [options][src-options-api-docs] on `src()`.

 * Buffering mode is the default and loads the file contents into memory.
 Plugins usually operate in buffering mode and many don't support streaming mode.
 * Streaming mode exists mainly to operate on large files that can't fit in memory, like giant images or movies.
-The contents are streamed from the filesystem in small chunks instead of loaded all at once.
+The file contents are streamed from the filesystem in small chunks instead of loaded all at once.
 If you need to use streaming mode, look for a plugin that supports it or write your own.
-* Empty mode contains no contents and is useful when only working with file metadata.
+* Empty mode contains no content and is useful when only working with file metadata.

 [explaining-globs-docs]: ../getting-started/6-explaining-globs.md
 [creating-tasks-docs]: ../getting-started/3-creating-tasks.md